chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 == PCB
 // What will your PCB do?

-- #emph("LED Demuxer:") Our circuit board's primary purpose is to enable us to indicate our robot's status visually without occupying too many pins on our microcontroller.
+- #emph("LED Demuxer:") Our circuit board's primary purpose is to enable us to indicate our robot's status (locating a target, planning, delivery in progress, delivered, ready, error, etc.) visually without occupying too many pins on our microcontroller.
 Our PCB will incorporate a 3 to 8 demuxer, a resistor, and ports for 8 LEDs to achieve this.
-As a second-order effect, the PCB will clean up our robot's wiring by supplying 5V power rails.
+The PCB will clean up our robot's wiring as a second-order effect by supplying 5V power rails.
 Our initial PCB design is in
   @completed_works.

 == Software